-Now that you have landed a good job, it is time to know more about your workmates, whom you will be working until you got tired of your work.
-Most people expect young professionals to be our juniors who will respect us because of our age or seniority, but have you imagine having a workplace owned by millennials?
+Now that you have landed a good job, it is time to know more about your workmates, who you will be working with until you got tired of your work.
+Most people expect young professionals to be their juniors, who will respect them because of their age or seniority, but have you imagine having a workplace owned by millennials?
 Your supervisor maybe, your manager or even the head of your department?

-A great number of horrifying stories working with millennials are being spread around, since the time millennials became the boss of the last 3 generation professionals.
+A great number of horrifying stories working with millennials are being spread around since millennials became the boss of the last 3 generation professionals.
 Some of the claims are these millennials are self-entitled, self-centered and even egoistic.
-But let’s calm down a bit, listen to these words coming from a millennial head of a department, me.
+But let’s calm down a bit and spare some time about how these millennials think and work.

 Keep Calm — They’re Responsible WORKAHOLICS

 They won’t get into that position if they are not.
-You have to understand that the habitat of millennials are on social media, expect that information provided in the internet, are being added to the ideas of these millennials regardless if these were true or false.
-There are lots of information which is processed swiftly in their heads, and the greatest thing to these millennials is that if one may agree and adapt the speed of their thinking, they easily build rapport towards each other.
+You have to understand that the habitat of millennials are in social media, expect that information provided in the internet are continuously added to the ideas of these millennials regardless if these were true or false.
+Lots of information are being processed SWIFTLY in their heads, and the greatest thing to these millennials is that if one may agree and adapt the speed of their thinking, they easily build rapport towards each other.
 Projects gets executed in a short span of time.

 Previous Generation: You should keep calm and process what they are trying to say.
-You may feel unwanted if you see you them talking to someone in your department who has picked up his phase of thinking.
+You may feel unwanted if you see you them talking to someone in your department who has picked up the phase of thinking.
 Most supervisors who has a millennial manager, a scenario which the supervisor is older than the manager, often gets into awkward situations and accumulates anger towards this manager when the ideas are not in syncing or gets rejected.
 Traditional workplace prioritizes age as for respect, which millennials as we all know are not into.